Christmas Yule Log Buche de Noel – Keto Low Carb Recipe

 There are a number of ways you could choose to decorate your Christmas yule log.
 Think of what a log out in the woods might look like in the winter around Christmas time.
 It might be snow-covered.
 It could have mushrooms growing on it.
 There could be pine cones littering the ground.
 Maybe some pine needles or holly have fallen on top of the log.

 I chose to use rosemary sprigs and cranberries to decorate my buche de noel.
-However, pinecones would be great decoration around it and I’ve seen others decorated with mushrooms that look very festive.
-I’d definitely remove those before serving though!
+However, pinecones would be great decoration around it and I’ve seen other keto yule logs decorated with mushrooms that look very festive.
+I’d definitely remove those before serving though unless you make them out of some tasty sugar free chocolate!

 - rosemary leaves